- This event has passed.

 Health and Human Rights in the Climate Crisis: Charting Challenges and Solutions Conference

-October 21 - October 29
+October 20, 2021 - October 28, 2021

+The USC Institute on Inequalities in Global Health, in partnership with the UNSW Australian Human Rights Institute and The George Institute for Global Health, is a proud co-organizer of Health and Human Rights in the Climate Crisis: Charting Challenges and Solutions.
 As part of the conference, on Oct.
 21, USC IIGH Director Sofia Gruskin will host “Climate Change, Health and Human Rights: Discriminatory Impacts and Effective Responses,” a session on the impacts of climate change experienced by populations already suffering discrimination and marginalization, including indigenous peoples, minorities, migrants, LGBT communities, individuals with disabilities, and more.
 Featured panelists include: Rajat Khosla, senior director of research, advocacy and policy at Amnesty International; Mijin Cha, a globally recognized expert on the intersection of labor movements and climate change; and Noelene Nabulivou, an activist and spokesperson from Fiji on climate change, sustainable development and gender equality.